 You have your spot, you’re ready to unload, now what?Setting up Camp

 Decide your areas:Cooking area: Choose an area away from the tent.
 Make sure there are no trees overhead, and there is a lot of space to move back in case of flying embers.
 Keep your food locked up tight and safe in the trunk of a vehicle or tie it up in a tree.
 NEVER keep food in your tent.
 Check out our recipe page.
 Cleaning area: Campgrounds typically have cleaning stations.
 Please don’t use bathrooms or drinking fountains to do your dishes.
 Be mindful of the flora while doing dishes and do not pour hot and so...
 Continue Reading

-Camping is a time to get back to nature, spend time with loved ones, and just plain old relax.
-Sometimes when enjoying holidays our brains can tune out common sense and our behaviour changes.
+Camping is a time to get back to nature, spend time with Family and Friends, and just plain old relax.
+Sometimes when enjoying holidays our brains can tune out common sense and our behavior changes.
 Camping Etiquette is all about remembering to camp respectfully.

 Here are a few helpful reminders and tips on how we can all enjoy our camping experience for years to come:Respect fire bans.
-You can check out if fires are allowed by visiting the BC Wildfire Service website at http://bcfireinfo.for.gov.bc.ca/hprScripts/WildfireNews/Bans.asp Buy firewood locally to avoid transporting foreign species or disease into area.
-Often firewood is sold at campgrounds, local stores and gas stations.
-Do not cut down trees.
-Build fires only in designated areas....
+You can check out if fires are allowed by visiting the BC Wildfire Service website , some private campgrounds may not allow propane fires, so please check at the office when registering at your campground.
+Buy firewood locally to avoid transporting foreign species or disease into area.
+Often firewood is sold at campgrounds, local stores and gas st...
 Continue Reading

 - Myth Busters on the Affordability of RVing